wp-plugins/clever-seo-keywords/readme.txt

 This plugin uses Simple Html DOM, for info go to http://sourceforge.net/projects/simplehtmldom/

-Built by The Marketing Mix Perth: http://www.marketingmix.com.au

 == Installation ==

-1) Install WordPress 4.0 or higher
+1) Install WordPress 3.9 or higher

 2) Download the latest from: